lidofinance/lido-dao/README.md

 StETH is an ERC20 token which represents staked ether.
 Tokens are minted upon deposit and burned when redeemed.
 StETH tokens are pegged 1:1 to the Ethers that are held by Lido.
 StETH token’s balances are updated when the oracle reports change in total stake every day.

 #### [Lido](contracts/0.4.24/Lido.sol)
 Lido is the core contract which acts as a liquid staking pool.
-The contract is responsible for Ether deposits and withdrawals, minting and burning liquid tokens, delegating funds to staking providers, applying fees, and accepting updates from the oracle contract.
-Staking providers' logic is extracted to a separate contract, NodeOperatorsRegistry.
+The contract is responsible for Ether deposits and withdrawals, minting and burning liquid tokens, delegating funds to node operators, applying fees, and accepting updates from the oracle contract.
+Node Operators' logic is extracted to a separate contract, NodeOperatorsRegistry.

 #### [NodeOperatorsRegistry](contracts/0.4.24/sps/NodeOperatorsRegistry.sol)
-Staking Providers act as validators on the Beacon chain for the benefit of the protocol.
-The DAO selects staking providers and adds their addresses to the NodeOperatorsRegistry contract.
+Node Operators act as validators on the Beacon chain for the benefit of the protocol.
+The DAO selects node operators and adds their addresses to the NodeOperatorsRegistry contract.
 Authorized providers have to generate a set of keys for the validation and also provide them with the smart contract.
-As Ether is received from users, it is distributed in chunks of 32 Ether between all active Staking Providers.
+As Ether is received from users, it is distributed in chunks of 32 Ether between all active Node Operators.
 The contract contains a list of providers, their keys, and the logic for distributing rewards between them.
 The DAO can deactivate misbehaving providers.

 #### [LidoOracle](contracts/0.4.24/oracle/LidoOracle.sol)
 LidoOracle is a contract where oracles send addresses' balances controlled by the DAO on the ETH 2.0 side.
 The balances can go up because of reward accumulation and can go down due to slashing and staking penalties.
 Oracles are assigned by the DAO.